 - the applicant is a child under the age of 3 who must be accompanied by bulky medical equipment or who needs to be kept near a vehicle at all times, either for treatment, or for transportation to a location where treatment can be performed

-You can apply to the city council for a Blue Badge if you are:
+You can apply to the council for a new Blue Badge or renewal if you are:

 - an organisation which is concerned with the care of disabled people and need to transport those people in your care

-Alternatively, you can download, complete and return the application form that is relevant to you
+Download, complete and return the application form that is relevant to you.

 Or why not use our Check and Send service?